Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Why Do Dogs Kick After They Poop?
-Canine Behavior Explained
+Vet-Reviewed Canine Behavior Guide

 Dog Pooping

-If you have ever noticed your dog kicking its back legs after going number two, you are not alone.
+If you have ever noticed your dog kicking their back legs after going number two, you are not alone.
 Not all dogs exhibit this behavior but it is completely normal.
-It looks like they are trying to cover it as a cat would after doing its business in the litter box.
+It looks like they are trying to cover it as a cat would after doing their business in the litter box.
 The truth is, it’s an important way of communication and has nothing to do with cleanliness.

 divider dog paws 3 oct 2024